/

 {Exhibit B}: We delivered the cardholder's package to their stated address on [add order delivery date] through [add the shipping carrier] with the tracking number XXXXXX.

-{Exhibit C}: We tried to resolve the cardholder’s issue on [add date] by contacting them directly with the order tracking details, which showed the package's arrival.
-Evident in the document, they did not respond to multiple contact attempts, as you can see from the attached.
+{Exhibit C}: We tried to resolve the cardholder's issue on [add date] by contacting them directly with the order tracking details, which confirmed the package's arrival.
+As the attached documentation shows, they did not respond to multiple contact attempts.

-If you have any questions or need any further details, please reply directly to this email.
+If you have any questions or need further details, please reply directly to this email.

 Sincerely,